- Monday, June 12

 Dataw Dry Stack Reservation (Click)

 Introduction – The DIYC has had a wonderful history of power boat cruising all over the low country.
-Unfortunately, we hit a dry spell thanks to Covid.
-However, last year, then Cruise Captain Dale Kirby, restarted our cruising and brought it to a new level with a variety of interesting and innovative cruises and events.
+Last year, then Cruise Captain Jim Flanigan, did a fantastic job brining us a variety of interesting and innovative cruises and events.

 Types of cruises – There are five categories of cruises and each has their own distinctive flavor.
 They are: